berrythewa/crypto-intel-gather/README.md

 This repository contains the core engine for crypto forensics - a high-performance Rust backend that:

-- **Tracks wallet activity** across multiple EVM chains using Alloy
+- **Tracks wallet activity** across multiple EVM chains using Alloy and RPC endpoints
 - **Monitors market movements** via DexScreener and CoinGecko APIs
 - **Stores time-series data** in TimescaleDB for efficient analytics
 - **Sends real-time alerts** on interesting patterns